 “It makes me proud that our sometimes dysfunctional city [Montreal] has its priorities straight on this one.
 We were indeed the BIGGEST student climate strike in the world according to what I read.
 To think this all started with a fifteen year old Swede named Greta Thunberg.
 We are indeed at the precipice and it’ll take many more strikes like this one, like those planned by Extinction Rebellion in April and Earth Strike in September, to really overturn the nefarious power players preventing commensurate climate action with the scope of the crisis.
 Bring in on for a tumultuous but necessary battle in 2019!”

 My sort of conversion to much more committed environmentalism came at the end of my volunteer time with Extinction Rebellion, an environmental political group who plan to shut down the world’s capitals on April 15th but who were and are getting too radical in their tactics for me.
-Towards the end of my stint there I had the chance to read an advanced copy of David Wallace-Wells’ The Uninhabitable Earth, which I reviewed in Precipice.
+Towards the end of my stint there I had the chance to read an advanced copy of David Wallace-Wells’ The Uninhabitable Earth.
 Wells changed my views from thinking the environmental crisis (as if this weren’t bad enough) would be my child and grandchildren’s problem to one that would be affecting me, and that my choices, indeed our choices we make now, will probably determine much of human fate in the next decades and centuries to come: if we make it there.

 In the last few months I have been all over the map trying to imbibe as much information about the environmental crisis, all the while seeing the environmental movements, as mentioned in my Gazette comment prominent among them Fridays for Future, Extinction Rebellion and Earth Strike, gather steam.